gitbrent/PptxGenJS/docs/usage-slide-options.md

 ---

 ## Page Number
-Returns the page number/slide number for the given Slide.
+Returns the page/slide number for the given Slide.

 ### Page Number Syntax
 ```javascript